steveee27/Multiclass-Text-Classification-of-Presidential-Campaign-Tweets/README.md

 ## Acknowledgements

 This project is a part of the Big Data Challenge Satria Data 2024.
-I would like to thank the organizers for providing this challenging and educational opportunity.
+We would like to thank the organizers for providing this challenging and educational opportunity.

----
+## Contributing

-Feel free to explore the repository and reach out if you have any questions or suggestions!
+While the models developed show promise, the balanced accuracy results are still lower than desired, particularly in handling imbalanced data.
+We welcome any contributions, whether in the form of improving model performance, experimenting with different techniques, or even just offering suggestions and feedback.
+Your expertise and creativity could help take this project to the next level.
+Feel free to fork the repository, submit pull requests, or reach out if you're interested in collaborating!

 ## Contributors
 - [Steve Marcello Liem](https://github.com/steveee27)